A huldra is a dangerous seductive forest creature found in Scandinavian folklore.

 Huldra in film and literature:

 - Neil Gaiman’s short story “Monarch of the Glen: An American Gods Novella” features a huldra as a main character.
 Story now in “Fragile Things: Short Fictions and Wonders”

-- In Njord Kane’s “The Thrall,” the main character has a brief encounter with a huldra while in the forest.
+- In Njord Kane’s “The Hidden Hollow,” the main character has a brief encounter with a huldra while in the forest.

 - In Frank Beddor’s book “Seeing Redd,” it briefly mentions how Queen Redd was thought of as being part troll and part huldra.